devbret/online-opsec/README.md

 ## Conclusion
 There are a healthy number of reliable techniques and dozens of powerful tools available to the averge person for staying safe, private and informed while Online.
 This document brings the best of them to you; the "tools most fit for the average person".

-Over the coming weeks, the information and resources found herein will continue to grow; ideally becoming a first class resource for those interested in the serious topic of personal Online OpSec.
+Over the coming months, the information and resources found herein will continue to grow; ideally becoming a first class resource for those interested in the serious topic of personal Online OpSec.
 Many thanks to those who have already suggested improvements to this project.